Programme participation cost

-For Non-European nationalities the programme participation cost is EUR 12,000/year.
+For non-European students the programme participation cost is EUR 12,000/year.

 The programme participation cost covers the institutional tuition fees, insurance and participation in all teaching activities of the programme, including lab courses, excursions, and master thesis project.